New York Giants 2020 Positional Review: Special Teams - Big Blue Interactive

 RETURNERS

 The Giants did not return a punt or kickoff for a touchdown.
 The leading punt returner was Jabrill Peppers, who only returned 15 punts all season, but who averaged a very respectable 12.5 yards per return and came close to breaking a couple.
 His long return was 20 yards.
+On the flip side, some of his decision-making on when and when not to field a punt was questionable.

-On the flip side, Dion Lewis did not impress on his 24 kickoff returns, fumbling three (two of which he lost).
+Dion Lewis did not impress on his 24 kickoff returns, fumbling three (two of which he lost).
 He averaged 22.4 yards per return with a long return of 48 yards.
 Corey Ballentine also returned nine kickoffs before he was cut.

 LEADING SPECIAL TEAMS PLAYERS SNAP COUNT PERCENTAGE